aoifesmith/brandAmi/README.md

 1. As a user, I want to easily understand the main purpose of the site.
 2. As a user, I want to view the website and content clearly on any device.
 3. As a user, I want to have instructions on how use the eligibility checker so that I can easily understand the process and requirements.
+4. As a user, I want to learn what the eligibility requirements are to become a brand ambassador so I can ensure I meet criteria to become a successful applicant.
-4. As a user, I want to be alerted to any errors I make during my application process.
+5. As a user, I want to be alerted to any errors I make during my application process.
-5. As a user, I want to know whether I meet eligibility criteria.
+6. As a user, I want to be advised if I have been successful in my application so I will be informed as to whether I need to reapply or wait upon instruction as a confirmed candidate..
-6. As a user, I want to be offered the opportunity to reset the application process.
+7. As a user, I want to be offered the opportunity to reset the application process.
-7. As a user, I want to be provided with contact information for the site owner in case I want to reach out with any queries I have about the site.
+8. As a user, I want to be provided with contact information for the site owner in case I want to reach out with any queries I have about the site.

 ### The Scope Plane